 Are Alcohol or Drugs ruining Your life?

-Unfortunately alcohol and or drugs are an integral part of everyday life for many people, and drug use among adults remains high.
+Unfortunately, alcohol and or drugs are an integral part of everyday life for many people, and drug use among adults remains high.
 Which is very troubling because they do have the knowledge and ability to kick the habit but many do not!
-Naturally the addictive nature of these substances is part of the problem but for many that habit can be beaten; you can get your life back.
-There is also an ever increasing consumption of recreational drugs, specifically alcohol, amongst younger people.
+Naturally, the addictive nature of these substances is part of the problem but for many that habit can be beaten; you can get your life back.
+There is also an ever-increasing consumption of recreational drugs, specifically alcohol, amongst younger people.
 Many of whom seem to feel immune to the addictive effects of drugs; despite all the information contrary to their currently held belief.

 Many drugs, some legal and some not, alter the mind and some mind-altering drugs affect brain function each time they are used, regardless of how much is used.
 Other mind-altering drugs affect brain function only if a large amount is used or if it is used frequently.
 Some drugs affect the brain in such a way that a person wants or feels a need to use the drug again and again (craving).
 Others are less pervasive in nature but still not a good thing to do or habit to have.

-Essentially there appears to be something missing from the psyche, or perspective of the life of the user.
-It is this something that the drug is taken to satisfy.
-For example it can make you feel like a supercharged version of yourself (or who you wish you were) or it can dampen the pain, anguish and despair that one feels in their life!
+Essentially there appears to be something missing from the psyche or perspective of the life of the user.
+It is, this, something that the drug is taken to satisfy.
+For example, it can make you feel like a supercharged version of yourself (or who you wish you were) or it can dampen the pain, anguish and despair that one feels in their life!
 However, the very best drugs, the ones that will make you have the life you want, feel confident, happy and fulfilled are already in your brain and hypnotherapy is, without doubt, the most effective tool for mind management and mental engineering.
 Imagination is the most powerful stimulator of extreme mental creativity and it's virtually free and available to use!

 The problems created by the use of mind-altering drugs are given many different terms, for example, drug abuse, drug dependence, and drug addiction.
 Doctors and other experts, in treating these problems, often disagree about the exact meaning of these terms.
-But one thing they will likely agree on, is, that drugs or alcohol can really screw up your life and badly affect the life of those who you love!
+But one thing they will likely agree on, is, that drugs or alcohol can really screw up your life and badly affect the lives of those who you love!

 What is Alcohol, Drug Abuse: Alcohol abuse is the taking of alcoholic drinks in levels that exceed recommended weekly levels by medical experts, e.g. no more than 14 units per week for men or women (get the facts here).
 The facts are that there is very rarely, if ever, a medical need for alcohol but in times of extreme pressure or in an emergency; a drink sure does seem to do the trick!
 Used in modest amounts, even socially, there are no major red flags for most people; moderation is key!